jamesdunham/dgo/README.md

 Contributing and citing
 =======================

 dgo is under development and we welcome [suggestions](https://github.com/jamesdunham/dgo/issues).

-The package citation is
+The package citation is:

-> Dunham, James, Devin Caughey, and Christopher Warshaw.
+Dunham, James, Devin Caughey, and Christopher Warshaw.
 2017. dgo: Dynamic Estimation of Group-level Opinion.
 R package. <https://jdunham.io/dgo/>.